Data Minimization and Avoiding the Over-Retention of Personal Information

 Reasonable Retention

-Regardless of whether the organization would identify such documents in connection with a future proceeding, the regulator's question is not whether the organization applied a retention and disposition framework to keep every relevant bit or byte of relevant data.
-Instead, it examines whether the organization's processes were reasonable under the circumstances.
+Regardless of whether the organization can identify these documents related to a future proceeding, the regulator's question is not whether the organization applied a retention and disposition framework to keep every relevant bit or byte of relevant data.
+It instead examines whether the organization's processes were reasonable under the circumstances.
 The hallmarks of reasonableness include processes that are sensible, consistent, programmatic, and well-documented.

 Reasonable retention is not an all-or-nothing proposition.
 The fact that it is neither practical nor possible for an organization to identify and purge all ROT does not mean that it cannot make significant gains using tactical initiatives targeting particular data stores.
 For example, an organization can achieve significant reductions in hard and soft costs simply by: